JamesHutchison/megamock/README.md

 ![MegaMock](docs/img/megamock-cropped.png)

-I didn't say it was a big art gallery.
+Nobody said it was a big art gallery.
+Feel free to submit a PR that helps fix that.